Grevillea benthamiana: Description

 Grevillea benthamiana is a shrub that typically grows to a height of 2–4 m.
 Its leaves are bipinnate, 25–50 mm long and 30–45 mm wide in outline, and with 14 to 24 lobes that are further divided, the end lobes linear to narrow triangular, 3–10 mm long and 0.7–1.0 mm wide.
 The end lobes are rigid and sharply pointed with the edges rolled under.
 The flowers are arranged in clusters on or near the ends of branchlets, the rachis 80–100 mm long, each flower on a pedicel 6.5–7.0 mm long.
 The flowers are pinkish-red to purple-red, turning black as they age, and the pistil is 14.5–15.5 mm long.
 Flowering occurs from June to August and the fruit is a glabrous follicle 16–19 mm long.

 Taxonomy

 Grevillea benthamiana was first formally described in 1986 by Donald McGillivray in his book New Names in Grevillea (Proteaceae), based on specimens he collected in 1978.
 The specific epithet (benthamiana) honours George Bentham.

 Distribution and habitat

 This grevillea grows in low, open woodland and is restricted to the plateaus and escarpments of the Daly River basin.

 Conservation status

-Grevillea benthamiana is listed as "Near-threatened" under the Northern Territory Government and as "Vulnerable" on the IUCN Red List of Threatened Species.
+Grevillea benthamiana is listed as near-threatened by the Northern Territory Government and as vulnerable on the IUCN Red List of Threatened Species.